 Claudia M. Palena, Ph.D.

 Dr. Palena’s research focuses on the immunological targeting of drivers of tumor metastasis and resistance to therapy.
-Her recent studies on a novel tumor-associated antigen, the transcription factor brachyury, have led to the rapid translation of a cancer vaccine targeting a driver of the epithelial-mesenchymal transition, a process associated with cancer progression, from basic discovery to Phase I clinical studies.
+Her recent studies on a novel tumor-associated antigen, the transcription factor brachyury, have led to the rapid translation of 3 cancer vaccine platforms targeting a driver of the epithelial-mesenchymal transition, a process associated with cancer progression, from basic discovery to Phase I and II clinical studies.

 The main goal of our research program is to design novel immunotherapeutic interventions that specifically address the two central features of metastatic disease: tumor dissemination and refractoriness to therapy.
 Towards this goal, our research efforts have been concentrated on elucidating mechanisms of tumor progression and, in particular, on understanding the process known as epithelial-to-mesenchymal transition (EMT) in the context of cancer.
 A normal occurrence in the course of embryogenesis, the EMT may aberrantly take place in epithelial tumors where it can promote metastasis and the acquisition of drug resistance; therefore, carcinoma cells undergoing the EMT might be selected rather than eliminated by standard therapeutic anti-tumor interventions.
 The central hypothesis of our research is that immunization against a molecular driver of EMT could lead to the generation of a T-cell immune response that ultimately will eradicate the population of metastatic, drug-resistant cancer cells expressing the EMT target of choice.
 Our laboratory has identified the T-box transcription factor brachyury as a novel tumor antigen, a driver of human tumor EMT and drug resistance, and a target for T-cell mediated immunotherapy.
 We have shown that elevated levels of brachyury expression in human carcinoma cells induce an EMT, enhance cell migration and invasiveness, and increase metastatic propensity in xenograft models.
 We also demonstrated that brachyury plays a role in mechanisms of tumor resistance to conventional therapies, including chemotherapy and radiation.
 Our studies showed that the level of brachyury expression directly correlates with resistance to cytotoxic treatments and that treatment in vitro or in vivo with cycles of chemotherapy selects for a population of highly mesenchymal, invasive and brachyury positive tumor cells.